 This is where a book comes in.
 A book communicates that:

-- You’re who had the idea and insight to write a book,
+- You’re someone who had ideas and insights that are powerful enough to create a book,

 - Not everyone can start, finish, and publish a book – but you did;

-- This means the book is proof you know what you’re talking about, plus you can execute.
+- You know what you’re talking about, plus you can execute.

 Everybody has a business card and a resume.
 And every business has a website.
 But compared to the masses, only a few people have a book.